 Each summer on the campus of DeSales University in Center Valley, the Pennsylvania Shakespeare Festival presents a season of outstanding theatre.
 Along with Shakespearean masterworks, the schedule includes other classics and newer plays that are sure to become favorites.
 This year’s plays include Fiddler on the Roof, The Two Gentlemen of Verona, Lend Me a Tenor, Macbeth, and Women of Will.

-The Sands Bethlehem is home to a world class casino, restaurants, shopping, and nightclubs, as well as an event center.
-If you’re looking for some hot nightlife in Bethlehem, then the Sands is the ultimate destination and it’s minutes away from Sayre Mansion.
-Making use of the grounds of the old Bethlehem Steel Company factory, the Sands is adjacent of the new SteelStacks campus which is reinvigorating the town’s arts and culture scene.
-Along with great gaming and dining in the resort, the Sands Events Center presents big name musical acts and more.
+Wind Creek Bethlehem is home to a world class casino, restaurants, shopping, and nightclubs, as well as an event center.
+If you’re looking for some hot nightlife in Bethlehem, then Wind Creek is the ultimate destination and it’s minutes away from Sayre Mansion.
+Making use of the grounds of the old Bethlehem Steel Company factory, Wind Creek is adjacent to the new SteelStacks campus, which is reinvigorating the town’s arts and culture scene.
+Along with great gaming and dining in the resort, Wind Creek Events Center presents big name musical acts and more.

 4. Historic Sites in Bethlehem